digdir/dialogporten/docs/CommonAPIM.md

 - Start up the Dialogporten application in your IDE and go to your local swagger (default is https://localhost:7214/swagger/)
 - Select version from the dropdown in the upper right corner
 - Right click and save on the `/swagger/vX/swagger.json` link under the API name.
-- Save the file as `swagger.json`, where X is the version number.
+- Save the file as `swagger.json`.

 ## 2. Copy the swagger.json to the Windows VM